Tub gurnard: Reproduction

 The tub gurnard spawns between May and July in the northern parts of its range, while it runs from November to February off Egypt.
-They have also been shown to spawn from May until September ranging with 100000 to 300,000 pelagic eggs in the Georgian coasts of the Black Sea.
-Having pelagic eggs allows the females to have their young in open wide spaces and closer to the shore.
+They have also been shown to spawn from May until September ranging from 100,000 to 300,000 pelagic eggs off the Georgian coasts of the Black Sea.
+Having pelagic eggs allows the females to have their young in wide, open spaces and closer to the shore.
 The eggs are described as being round, smooth and not sticky.
-The species is dioecism means that each individual either has female or male reproductive parts, along with performing external fertilization.
+The species is dioecious, meaning that each individual either has female or male reproductive parts, along with performing external fertilization.
 The male and female form a distinct pair to spawn.
-The eggs are pelagic and in the larvae and post larvae all of the pectoral fin rays are contained within the fin membrane.
+The eggs are pelagic and in the larvae and post-larvae all of the pectoral fin rays are contained within the fin membrane.
 These fishes start to reach sexual maturity at a total length of 13 cm and all fish greater than 20 cm in length are mature.

-Egg Development
+Egg development

-A study done by the institute of Oceanography and Fisheries references their findings of the embryonic and larval development of the Tub Gurnard.
-They found that eggs recently laid ranged in a diameter of 1.33 to 1.40mm, with an average temperature of 13.5C within the eggs themselves.
+A study of the embryonic and larval development of the tub gurnard by the Institute of Oceanography and Fisheries found that eggs recently laid ranged in diameter from 1.33 to 1.40 mm, with an average temperature of 13.5 degrees Celsius within the eggs themselves.
 Once they hatched into their larval form, the mouth was observed to be undeveloped, but the simple gut was visible.
 Numerous chromatophores extended continuously in small patches along dorsal and ventral margins of the primordial fin.
 Immediately after hatching, eyes were unpigmented but developed two days after.
-By day five the mouth was pen and functional and on day seven the larvae were mobile and able to swim up to the surface ranging in a total length from 4.72 to 4.97mm.
-To identify the differences between eggs of the tub gurnards vs other gurnards the most reliable factor was egg diameter, since other factors morphologically at this early stage were still very similar.
-Although, the duration of the egg and larval stages depends on the temperature of their environment, where differences can alter the time that their characteristics are visible.
+By day five the mouth was open and functional and on day seven the larvae were mobile and able to swim up to the surface, ranging in total length from 4.72 to 4.97 mm.
+The most reliable factor in identifying the differences between eggs of the tub gurnard and those of other gurnards is egg diameter, since other factors morphologically at this early stage were still very similar.
+The duration of the egg and larval stages depends on the temperature of their environment, where differences can alter the time that their characteristics are visible.